The Illusion of Diminishing Returns: Measuring Long Horizon Execution in LLMs: Formulation

 \subsection{Diminishing Returns in Step Accuracy Compound Over a Long Horizon}

 We begin by analyzing the relationship between a model's single-step accuracy and its horizon length.
 Note that this analysis applies not just to execution, but rather to any general long-horizon task.
 To obtain a mathematical relation, we make two simplifying assumptions similar to~\citet{lecun2023-nyuphil}.
-First, we assume a model's step accuracy remains constant over the task.
+First, we assume a model's step accuracy remains independent and constant over the task.
 Second, we assume a model does not self-correct, meaning any single error leads to task failure.
 We assume this only for the analysis here, which is illustrative and provides useful intuition.
-Our subsequent empirical analysis goes beyond this, investigating how LLMs, in fact, do not exhibit constant step accuracy for long-horizon execution, and may also correct their mistakes.
+Our subsequent empirical analysis goes beyond this, investigating how LLMs, in fact, do not exhibit constant step accuracy for long-horizon execution, and may also correct their mistakes. \begin{newchanges} Intuitively, if the model succeeds at one step with probability $p$, it's success probability after $t$ steps is $p^{t}$.
+This is often negatively viewed as errors compounding over a long task.
+But conversely, it also implies that a small improvement in step accuracy can lead to a large increase in horizon length after a certain (high) threshold of single-step accuracy is achieved. \end{newchanges}

-\begin{prop} Assuming a constant step accuracy $p$ and no self-correction, the task-length $H$ at which a model achieves a success rate $s$ is given by:
+\begin{prop} Assuming an independent and constant step accuracy $p$ and no self-correction, the task-length $H$ at which a model achieves a success rate $s$ is given by:

 \textit{(The derivation is provided in~\Cref{app:proof_lemma1}.)} \end{prop}

 This shows that the horizon length grows hyperbolically with the step accuracy.
 We illustrate this growth in \Cref{fig:math_plot} across different values for the success rate $s$.
 Notice the sharp growth in horizon length beyond 80\% single-step accuracy, performance that frontier models now achieve on many question-answering benchmarks~\citep{vendrow2025large}, which can be considered short tasks.